yifanzhang-pro/M-MAE/README.md

 ## Citations
 Please cite the paper and star this repo if you use M-MAE and find it interesting/useful, thanks!
 Feel free to contact zhangyif21@tsinghua.edu.cn | yangjq21@mails.tsinghua.edu.cn or open an issue if you have any questions.

+Notice that the scholarly misconduct of Zhiquan Tan has been flagged.

 ```bibtex
 @article{zhang2023information,
   title={Information flow in self-supervised learning},